kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 ```
 #### Verify Webhook
 This webhook can be used to verify transactions.
-E.g. In a node express server return a `200` status code to approve the transaction:
+<br/>E.g. In a node express server return a `200` status code to approve the transaction:
 ```JS
 app.use('/verify', async (req, res) => {
   const transaction = req.body